Wetiqe/MIMIC_I61/README.md

 The data is available on the Google Drive.
 However `chart_event.csv` is too large for Google Drive, so you might not have a copy now, if you need it, let me know.

 The MIMIC dataset is a restricted data source,  all manipulation must follow the instructions in the `LICENSE.txt`.
 In short, you can't share the code with anyone else, especially on the Internet.

-We might not use the data in `hosp` folder, could be removed in the next version.

 # Introduction